-- 2.2.1 Decision makers must consider whether one (or more) of the exclusion clauses is applicable.
-Each case must be considered on its individual facts and merits. - 2.2.2 For further guidance on the exclusion clauses and restricted leave, see the Asylum Instruction on Exclusion: Article 1F of the Refugee Convention and the Asylum Instruction on Restricted Leave.
+- 2.2.1 Decision makers must consider whether one (or more) of the exclusion clauses applies.
+If the person is excluded from the Refugee Convention, they will also be excluded from a grant of humanitarian protection.
+Each case must be considered on its individual facts and merits. - 2.2.2 For further guidance on the exclusion clauses and restricted leave, see the Asylum Instructions on Exclusion under Articles 1F and 33(2) of the Refugee Convention, Humanitarian Protection and Restricted Leave.

-2.3 Refugee convention reason
+2.3 Convention reason(s)

 - 2.3.1 A state of civil instability and/or where law and order has broken down, which might exist in some places outside of government control, does not of itself give rise to a well-founded fear of persecution for a Convention reason. - 2.3.2 Before considering whether a person requires protection because of the general humanitarian and/or security situation, decision makers must consider if the person is at a real risk of persecution and/or serious harm for a Convention reason.
-This might include, but is not limited to, being targeted because the person is perceived to support the government and/or international forces (see also the Country Policy and Information Notes on Afghanistan). - 2.3.3 Where the person qualifies under the Refugee Convention, decision makers do not need to make an assessment of the need for protection under Article 15(b) of the Qualification Directive/Article 3 of the European Convention on Human Rights (ECHR), or under Article 15(c) of the Qualification Directive. - 2.3.4 It is only if the person does not qualify under the Refugee Convention that decision makers need to make that assessment. - 2.3.5 For further guidance on Convention reasons see the instruction on Assessing Credibility and Refugee Status.
+This might include, but is not limited to, being targeted because the person is perceived to support the government and/or international forces (see also the Country Policy and Information Notes on Afghanistan). - 2.3.3 Where the person qualifies under the Refugee Convention, decision makers do not need to make an assessment of the need for protection under Article 15(b) of the Qualification Directive/Article 3 of the European Convention on Human Rights (ECHR), or under Article 15(c) of the Qualification Directive. - 2.3.4 In the absence of a link to one of the five Convention grounds necessary for a grant of refugee status, the question is whether the person will face a real risk of serious harm sufficient to qualify for Humanitarian Protection (HP). - 2.3.5 For further guidance on Convention reasons see the instruction on Assessing Credibility and Refugee Status.